diagrams/diagrams-doc/doc/manual.rst

   >       ||| stroke (star (StarSkip 3) (regPoly 8 1))

-  As you can see, `star` may result in a path with multiple components, if the argument to `StarSkip` evenly divides the number of vertices.
+  As you can see, `star` may result in a path with multiple components, if the argument to `StarSkip` and the number of vertices have a nontrivial common divisor.

 * `StarFun` takes as an argument a function of type `(Int -> Int)`, which specifies which vertices should be connected to which other